-Fields marked with \ (an asterisk) are required.
+Fields marked with (an asterisk) are required.

-- Step 4 Select Save. - Step 5 On the Edit Call Handler Template page, continue entering applicable settings. - Step 6 When you have finished entering settings on the Edit Call Handler Template page, select Save. - Step 7 On the Edit menu, select any (or all) of the following related pages, to continue adding applicable settings to the new call handler template: - Transfer Rules (see the "Transferring Calls in Cisco Unity Connection 10.x" section on page 6-13 for details) - Caller Input (see the "Managing Caller Input During Greetings in Cisco Unity Connection 10.x" section on page 6-9 for details) - Greetings (see the "Overview of Call Handler Greetings in Cisco Unity Connection 10.x" section on page 6-6 for details) - Message Settings (see the "Taking Messages in Cisco Unity Connection 10.x" section on page 6-12 for details) - Step 8 If you change any of the default settings on any of the pages listed in Step 7, select Save before leaving the page.
+Step 4 Click Save.

+- Step 5 On the Edit Call Handler Template page, continue entering applicable settings. - Step 6 When you have finished entering settings on the Edit Call Handler Template page, click Save. - Step 7 On the Edit menu, click any (or all) of the following related pages, to continue adding applicable settings to the new call handler template: - Transfer Rules (see the "Transferring Calls" section on page 6-12 for details) - Caller Input (see the "Managing Caller Input During Greetings" section on page 6-8 for details) - Greetings (see the "Overview of Call Handler Greetings" section on page 6-6 for details) - Message Settings (see the "Taking Messages" section on page 6-11 for details) - Step 8 If you change any of the default settings on any of the pages listed in Step 7, click Save before leaving the page.